 June 12, 2021.
-WHY Rank Choice Voting [counted by the IRV method] IS UNSUITABLE AND AV IS NOT.
+WHY Rank Choice Voting [counted by the IRV method] IS UNSUITABLE AND Approval Voting IS GREAT.
 By John Howard Wilhelm.
 If we want to move away from our increasingly dysfunctional political system, changing our voting system is a necessary, though not sufficient, condition for doing so.
 In thinking about alternative voting systems there are two important considerations to take into account.
-First, does a voting system have a strong tendency to elect the most representative candidate given voters' preferences?
+First, does a voting system have a strong tendency to elect the most representative candidate given voters' preferences like Approval Voting, or to eliminate the majority favorite in round one like IRV/rank choice voting does?
 And second, does it level the voting field for third-party and independent candidates?

 Problems with Instant Runoff Voting, i.e., The Alternative Vote.
-What is Ranked Choice Voting? - A Mayoral Election Example.
+What is Ranked Choice Voting a very Bad Choice? - A Mayoral Election Example.
 Instant Runoff Voting - Is it Democratic?
 An analysis of the Burlington, VT election.
-Instant Runoff Voting - False Majorities - Is IRV a Fairvote?
+Instant Runoff Voting - False Majorities - Is IRV Fair to Voters?

 short article in the February 1982 issue of the Notices of the AMS [American Mathematical Society] (see p.
 136),